 She obtained her B.A. at Drew University in1972, earned her medical degree at the University of Florida College of Medicine in 1977, and completed her Ob/Gyn Residency at the University of Florida affiliated Jacksonville Health Education Program in 1981.

-Dr. Aultman was a co-founder and co-director of the first Rape Treatment Center in Jacksonville, Florida and performed sexual assault exams on women and children as a medical examiner for Duval and Clay Counties.
-She performed 1st trimester suction D&C abortions and received special training in 2nd trimester D&E’s.
-She also served as the medical director for Planned Parenthood of Jacksonville from 1981 to 1983.
+Dr. Aultman was the co-founder and co-director of the first Rape Treatment Center in Jacksonville, Florida and performed sexual assault exams on women and children as a medical examiner for Duval and Clay Counties.
+She performed 1sttrimester D&C with suction abortions and 2ndtrimester D&E’s.
+She also served as the Medical Director for Planned Parenthood of Northeast Florida from 1981 to 1983.

-Her experiences doing abortions, and those in her Ob/Gyn practice, led her to a pro-life position.
-She subsequently testified extensively before state and congressional bodies, in state courts, and assisted various state attorneys and the Justice Department in defending the ban on partial-birth abortion.
-She has more recently testified at the state and national level on a variety of pro-life bills.
+Her experiences doing abortions, and those in her Ob/Gyn practice, led her to a prolife position.
+She has testified extensively on a variety of pro-life issues before state and congressional bodies and state courts and has assisted various state attorneys and the Justice Department.
+She spoke at the 2019 Washington D.C.
+March for life Rally and was the speaker at the 2019 March for Life Rose Dinner.

 She participated in Clay County’s We Care program and the Healing Hands Clinic in Jacksonville to provide free care for uninsured patients.
 She cared for the female crew members of Mercy Ships in and out of the country and participated in their medical outreaches overseas.